d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 Cloudflare (as a reverse proxy) is being [used by ~14.8%](https://w3techs.com/technologies/details/cn-cloudflare) of all known websites.
 That's more than 1/8th of the entire internet (meaning websites).

 Don't get me wrong, there are indeed good reasons for centralization (and even for the usage of Cloudflare).
 But at the same time centralization introduces new risks and issues (technical as non-technical ones) to cope with.
->All that centralization comes at a cost: monopoly rents, mass surveillance, functionality gate keeping, uncompensated monetization of our content, and diminished opportunities for new entrepreneurship and innovation."
+>"All that centralization comes at a cost: monopoly rents, mass surveillance, functionality gate keeping, uncompensated monetization of our content, and diminished opportunities for new entrepreneurship and innovation."
 [[Adam Ierymenko](https://adamierymenko.com/decentralization.html)]

 Also building decentralized systems is plain hard to do.
 That's basically why ZeroTier was created.
 To provide users and developers with tools to easily ("with zero configuration") connect devices into a distributed network.